 Delete Section 9.5.3.1 and modify the Section 9.5.2 as follows:

+9.5.2 GKB generation by the complete subtree method

 A GKB contains a complete subtree (CompleteSubtree) part and a group key data (GroupKeyData) part.
-A group key data part appears when a GKB is used to deliver a group key.
+A GroupKeyData part appears when a GKB is used to deliver a group key.
+When GroupkeyData part does not exist, CompleteSubtree part is used to identify the groups.

 CompleteSubtree identifies all the complete subtrees covered by the group such that each member represented by a leaf node in the group belongs to one and only one complete subtree.
 Each complete subtree is identified by its root node.
 Each root node has a Node Index.
 A Node Index is a pair of binary strings (Node Depth, Node Index Value).
 The first parameter, Node Depth, indicates the binary length of the index of the root node represented by one octet.
 The second parameter, Node Index Value, is a binary string representing the index of the root node.